fandilladp/fdp-converter/README.md

 # FDP Converter

-FDP Converter adalah alat yang memungkinkan Anda mengonversi file JSON ke format file sesuai yang anda inginkan yang dilengkapi enkripsi.
-Ini memberikan lapisan keamanan tambahan untuk data Anda saat membagikannya atau menyimpannya.
+FDP Converter is a tool that enables you to convert JSON files into your desired file format equipped with encryption.
+It adds an extra layer of security to your data when sharing or storing it.

 <img src="./assets/logo.png" alt="FDP Converter Logo" width="200"/>

-## 🌟 Fitur
+## 🌟 Features

-- **Konversi Cepat**: Ubah file JSON Anda ke format FDP hanya dalam beberapa detik.
+- **Quick Conversion**: Transform your JSON files into FDP format in just a few seconds.
-- **Keamanan Tinggi**: File JSON Anda akan dienkripsi sebelum dikonversi.
+- **High Security**: Your JSON file will be encrypted before conversion.
-- **Kustomisasi**: Anda dapat menyesuaikan nama file output sesuai kebutuhan Anda.
+- **Customization**: You can tailor the output file name as per your requirements.

-## 📋 Prasyarat
+## 📋 Prerequisites

-Sebelum menggunakan FDP Converter, pastikan Anda memiliki:
+Before using FDP Converter, ensure you have:

-- File dengan format `.json`.
+- A `.json` format file.
-- Node.js dan NPM terinstal pada sistem Anda.
+- Node.js and NPM installed on your system.

-## 🚀 Cara Menggunakan
+## 🚀 How to Use

-1. Clone repositori ini atau unduh kode sumber.
+1. Clone this repository or download the source code.
-2. Jalankan `npm install` untuk menginstal semua dependensi yang diperlukan.
+2. Run `npm install` to install all required dependencies.
-3. Mulai server dengan menjalankan `node app.js`.
+3. Start the server by running `node app.js`.
-4. Buka browser Anda dan kunjungi `http://localhost:1212/uploadform` untuk mengakses form upload.
+4. Open your browser and navigate to `http://localhost:1212/uploadform` to access the upload form.
-5. Unggah file JSON Anda dan tunggu hingga konversi selesai.
+5. Upload your JSON file and wait until the conversion is complete.
-6. File FDP akan disimpan dengan nama default `output.fdp`, namun Anda dapat mengkustomisasinya sesuai kebutuhan Anda dalam kode.
+6. The FDP file will be saved with the default name `output.fdp`, but you can customize it according to your needs in the code.

-## 🛠️ Kustomisasi Nama File
+## 🛠️ Customizing File Name

-Jika Anda ingin mengkustomisasi nama file output:
+If you wish to customize the output file name:

-- Buka `app.js`.
+- Open `app.js`.
-- Cari baris `fs.writeFileSync('output.fdp', encryptedData);`.
+- Locate the line `fs.writeFileSync('output.fdp', encryptedData);`.
-- Gantilah `'output.fdp'` dengan nama file yang Anda inginkan.
+- Replace `'output.fdp'` with your desired file name.

-## 📄 Lisensi
+## 📄 License

-Distribusi di bawah lisensi MIT.
-Lihat `LICENSE` untuk informasi lebih lanjut.
+Distributed under the MIT license.
+See `LICENSE` for more information.

 ---

-Harap sesuaikan konten di atas sesuai dengan kebutuhan dan preferensi Anda, terutama bagian seperti lokasi logo atau informasi lisensi jika berbeda.
-Pastikan juga untuk menyediakan informasi tambahan yang mungkin Anda anggap penting bagi developer lain.
+Please adjust the content as per your needs and preferences, especially parts like the logo location or license information if they differ.
+Also, ensure to provide any additional information that you deem essential for other developers.